fluidd-core/fluidd/docs/features/macros.md

 ---

 Fluidd support turning your macros on and off, and categorizing them.
+You can also hide macros from Fluidd entirely by prefixing their name with an underscore (`_`)

 ![screenshot](/assets/images/macros2.png)
 ![screenshot](/assets/images/macros1.png)